disler/indydevtools/README.md

       - `--only-print` or `-p` (optional): A flag to only print the configuration file to the console.
     - Outputs
       - The configuration file content printed to the console or opened in the default editor.
+  - `idt config edit [--only-print|-p]`
+    - Same as `idt config view`
+  - `idt config dir`
+    - Open the directory where the configuration file is stored.
+    - Useful for storing prompt templates for `idt sps` in the same directory as the configuration file.

 ### Structure
 See each tool's documentation for the structure of the configuration file for that tool.